Dvd-Znf/Solar_Tracking_Software/README.md

 - 4 Photoresistors(LDR), preferably in a single Photosensitive array
 - 2 PWM controlled micro-servomotors
 ## Default Pinout:
-The Pinout can and should be changed, depending on your circumstances, from the source code.
+The Pinout can and should be changed, depending on your circumstances, directly from the source code.
+All the variables that would require configuration are stored inside the `config.h` header file.
 The following will describe connection for a typical Arduino UNO board:

 Built in LED (pin 13) is used for debugging, because serial monitoring is always broken.
 Feel free to connect a small speaker to it for nice audio feedback.
+If you need it, change `bool debug` to `true`

 Horizontal servomotor -> pin 9 (PWM)
 Vertical servomotor -> pin 10 (PWM)